Augmenting Interpolation-Based Model Checking with Auxiliary Invariants

 Dirk Beyer, Po-Chun Chien and, Nian-Ze Lee

-This work accepted and won the Best Paper Award at SPIN 2024.
-A preprint of the article and anextended technical report are available for you to download.
+This work is accepted at SPIN 2024 and won the Best Paper Award.
+A preprint, the publisher's version, and an extended technical report of the article are available for you to download.

 Abstract